 Early Origins of the Claude family

-Important Dates for the Claude family
+Early History of the Claude family

 This web page shows only a small excerpt of our Claude research.
 Another 70 words (5 lines of text) covering the years 1619, 1687 and 1851 are included under the topic Early Claude History in all our PDF Extended History products and printed products wherever possible.